r-ook/pymsweeper/README.md

 2. Right Click (<kbd>Mouse3</kbd>) (or keyboard <kbd>1</kbd>) to flag cell,
 3. Left + Right Click(<kbd>Mouse1</kbd> + <kbd>Mouse3</kbd>) to reveal adjacent 8 cells if the correct flagged.

+Option:
+1. **Use Seed**: If you want to re/play a particular field, use the seed generator under option.
+    - Highscores shows the seed number from your best attempts, so that you may challenge yourself again.
+    - If the current field is generated from a seed, highscore will not be recorded.

 ## Blackjack mode
 Changes from Normal mode: